This article has been updated and improved. It was originally published in October 2013.

-We’ve got some pretty mind blowing facts for you.
-And though we’re no oceanographers, we’re here to give you facts about the great blue that I’d wager you’ve never heard before.
+When we think of the ocean, we are usually thinking of the gentle waves, salty air and blue appearance that go along with it.
+This is quite literally only the surface though, of this vast seemingly other world of the ocean.
+We’ve got some pretty mind blowing facts for you about the deeper, darker parts of the big blue.
+And though we’re no oceanographers, we’re here to give you info about the great blue that I’d wager you’ve never heard before.

-On the Great Barrier Reef, scientists have discovered the production of natural sunscreen.
-It protects the coral against UVA/UVB rays.
+On the Great Barrier Reef, scientists have discovered the production of natural sunscreen within the corals.
+It may also protect the fish that feed on the coral, according to this article by Dermascope.
+It’s a protection mechanism against UVA/UVB rays.
 As you can imagine, chemists are trying to get their hands on this.

 3. Intraterrestrial Aliens